mgenev/nodember/README.md

 Full Stack JS BoilerPlate
 ==========================

 This boilerplate is designed to bring you as close as possible ot actually writing your app immediately after install.
-It includes a RESTful Express server and client which uses Ember for a single plage application.
+It includes a Express server, a Mongo DB and a client which uses Ember for a single plage application.
+The architecture is REST and there is an example usage of CRUD included and user authentication.
+From there you're ready to code your app.

 ### Core components